 In this regard, the Chief Executive Officer, the Chief Financial Officer or management, who is authorized, shall have a duty to directly communicate with the shareholders, investors and securities analysts locally and abroad.
 In addition to disclosure of information via the Stock Exchange of Thailand's system and via the Company's website, the Company also provides channel to communicate its business operation progress and to respond queries for investors in order to allow all groups of stakeholders who concern with the Company's activities may equally receive the information.
-In 2016, the Company received the Investor relations assessment of Listed Company at 77.66 percent and took action on investor relations as follows:

-- Held 24 meetings with the institutional investors Held 3 meetings with the press investors, and 6 meetings with the domestic institutional investors; categorized as 22 one-on-one meetings and 2 conference calls
+In 2017, the Company received the Investor relations assessment of Listed Company at 74.23 percent and took action on investor relations as follows:

-- comprising of 18 meetings with the foreign institutional Held 4 meetings with the sale department of securities companies - Participated in Thailand Stock Focus with the Stock Exchange of Thailand and Phatra Capital PCL.
+- Held 26 meetings with the institutional investors comprising of 19 meetings with the foreign institutional investors, and 7 meetings with the domestic institutional investors; categorized as 22 one-on-one meetings and 4 conference calls - Held 3 meetings with the press - Held 3 meetings with Analyst - Participated in Thailand Stock Focus with the Stock Ex change of Thailand and Phatra Capital PCL. - Participated in the TISCO Corporate Day - Held 1 meeting with the value investors